ChristopheMalo/Use-SASS/README.md

 - Use operators, doing math and create a simple fluid grid based on 960px
 - Use comments and # in comments

+Use interactive shell and SassScript
+- type text between "": >> "Hello world" returns Hello world
+- >> 1px + 1px -> returns the result 2px
+- variables $varaible-name is SassScript
+- variable access as $variable-name or $variable_name is same
+- use global in variable to access in all attribute: $heigth: 2em !global;

 ## Memento
 - Install sass: gem install sass
 - Convert Sass to Scss: sass-convert style.sass style.scss